 In my case I literally wanted all the warm, green veggies in broth.
 Particularly kale and bok choy.
 Interestingly my acupuncturist told me that bok choy is a common healing and cooling food in Traditional Chinese Medicine and that because shingles is excessive heat in your body, bok choy was a great cooling choice.
 Our bodies are crazy!

 In addition to plenty of veggies, I also found myself gravitating towards antioxidant fruits like berries and lots of bananas.
 I didn’t intentionally do it, but I pretty much ate zero refined sugar for a week.
 As I started to feel better I was like “give me the brownies!!!” but while I was still heavy in the pain-zone I didn’t want any of it.

 I also consumed more turmeric that I ever thought I could and especially loved it in my morning Matcha and Turmeric Latte.
 My body was NOT craving coffee so my morning matcha really did the trick.

 I’ll be honest, when I’m sick I often turn to essential oils for primary support, but for shingles they definitely played second fiddle.
 I rubbed fortify on my chest and neck lymph nodes to support my immune system and diffused grounding and soothing blends like unwind, spa spirit and tranquility to help stay calm and promote self-care and relaxation.

-*Note: After about two weeks I began seeing an acupuncturist to help with some peripheral nerve pain that remained even after the rash had healed.
+Note: After about two weeks I began seeing an acupuncturist to help with some postherpetic neuralgia (post-shingles nerve pain) that remained even after the rash had healed.
 I highly recommend if you’re still dealing with pain but are out of the itchiness and scabbing phase.